Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Biology.
 Living organism.
 6th grade

 Biology.
-The variety of living organisms.
+Diversity of living organisms.
 7th grade

-Cyril and Methodius biology lessons
+Biology lessons from Cyril and Methodius

 Internet resources: